Shanmus4/infinityshare/TASK.md

 - [ ] **BUGFIX & Stability:** Investigate and fix WebRTC connection drops.
 (Reported 2025-05-10, Diagnostics & Timeouts Improved 2025-05-11)
   - Symptoms:
-    - Initial Issue: Sender's zip PC timed out on heartbeats mid-transfer.
+    - Scenario 1 (Original Network/Hotspot): Sender's zip PC timed out on heartbeats mid-transfer.
+(Addressed by heartbeat timing adjustments).
-    - After Network Change: Connection fails to establish, sender PC gets stuck in ICE checking, STUN 701 errors logged.
+    - Scenario 2 (New Network): Connection fails to establish entirely.
+Sender logs show all STUN servers failing (error 701), and PeerConnection transitions `connecting` -> `failed`.
+Download does not start.
   - Actions (2025-05-11):
     - Implemented a 30-second ICE connection timeout for both sender (`App.js`) and receiver (`useZipDownload.js`) zip PeerConnections.
-This will trigger cleanup if connection isn't established promptly.
-    - Ensured `cleanupWebRTCInstance` and `resetZipState` clear these new ICE timeouts.
+    - Ensured `cleanupWebRTCInstance` and `resetZipState` clear these ICE timeouts.
-    - Reverted sender's zip PC `onconnectionstatechange` to cleanup on both `failed` and `closed` states.
+    - Sender's zip PC `onconnectionstatechange` now cleans up on both `failed` and `closed` states.
     - Adjusted heartbeat intervals (Sender: 90s timeout, 15s check; Receiver: sends every 10s) and improved sender's heartbeat logging.
-  - Hypothesis: Network changes or difficult NAT traversal can cause ICE to stall.
-The new ICE timeout should make the app more responsive to these situations.
-Heartbeat adjustments aim to improve stability for established connections.
+  - Conclusion for Scenario 2: The inability to connect on the "new network" is due to ICE failure, primarily because all STUN servers are unreachable (701 errors) and no other viable candidate paths (host/srflx) are successfully established.
+This points to a network environment issue (firewall, restrictive NAT).
-  - Status: Awaiting user testing with the new ICE timeout and adjusted heartbeat parameters.
+  - Status: The application now handles ICE failures more gracefully with timeouts and cleanup.
+For connections to work on challenging networks, environmental network troubleshooting or a TURN server would be necessary.
+The heartbeat adjustments aim to improve stability for connections that *do* establish.

 ## Completed Tasks (Verified 2025-05-10)